 Box b.
 Insert your church's federal employer identification number (EIN).
-This is a nine-digit number that is assigned by the IRS.
+This is a nine-digit number assigned by the IRS.
 If you do not have one, you can obtain one by submitting a completed Form SS-4 to the IRS.
-Some churches have more than one EIN (for example, some churches that operate a private school have a number for both the church and the school).
+Some churches have more than one EIN (for example, churches that operate a private school have a number for both the church and the school).
 Be sure that the EIN listed on an employee's Form W-2 is the one associated with the employee's actual employer.

 Box c.
 Enter your church's name, address, and ZIP Code.
 This should be the same address reported on your Form 941.
-Note: At the time of publication, Form 941 for 2021 was not yet finalized.
-A draft Form 941 for 2021 is available on the IRS website but the draft may not be used for filing.
-Please check the IRS Forms, Instructions, and Publications web page for updates.